A Week in New York: Day 2

 It is possible that the whole thing was an elaborate joke and I was the butt of it.

-Yesterday was jam packed.
-It was a beautiful day, chilly but sunny, so I decided to take advantage and do some outdoor exploring.
+Yesterday was a jam-packed day.
+It was beautiful, chilly but sunny, so I decided to take advantage and do some outdoor exploring.
 I rode the subway down to the southern tip of Manhattan and wandered around Battery Park.

-Castle Clinton, formerly Castle Garden, where millions of immigrants entered the US before Ellis Island was opened
+Castle Clinton, formerly Castle Garden, where millions of immigrants entered the US before Ellis Island opened

-From there I walked to Trinity Church, where Alexander Hamilton and his wife are buried, and then down Wall Street and through the financial district.
+From there I walked to Trinity Church, where I found the graves of Alexander Hamilton and his wife, and then down Wall Street and through the financial district.

 Federal Hall